 \section{Retweeting Analysis}

-Whether a user propagate a tweet may be affected by various factors.
+Whether a user propagates a tweet may be affected by various factors.

-%As a user mainly use Twitter as source of information, a tweet is more likely to be retweeted because the user finds its content worth to.
+%As a user mainly uses Twitter as source of information, a tweet is more likely to be retweeted because the user finds its content worth to.

 From the point of a user, three situations usually make him rewteet: 1) the content of the tweet is attractive for the user, and his retweeting behavior is in accordance with subjectivity; 2) the tweet is posted by the user's close friend, and his retweeting behavior is due to social needs; and 3) the content is novel or epidemic, and his retweeting behavior is a result of conformity needs (i.e., the act of matching opinions to group norms\cite{cialdini2004social}).
-These situations exhibit different types of reasons a user rewteet a message, and we will analyze them by quantifying them as three subjectivity similarities in this section.
+These situations exhibit different types of reasons a user rewteets a message, and we will analyze them by quantifying them as three subjectivity similarities in this section.

 For a target tweet $ t $, let $ F $ denote the followers who receive $ t $ by following its author $ u_{a} $.